 For horses with metabolic issues, if you can’t find unmolassed beet pulp, one option is soaking and rinsing the product before feeding in order to wash off the molasses.

-If feeding beet pulp with a grain like oats, keep in mind that you will still need to provide a vitamin and mineral supplement to ensure that your horse is getting adequate trace minerals and necessary vitamins.
+If feeding beet pulp alone, or with a grain like oats, also keep in mind that you will still need to provide a vitamin and mineral supplement to ensure that your horse is getting adequate trace minerals and necessary vitamins.
 To further support your horse’s gut health, consider feeding a high-quality probiotic supplement as well.

 Most horses find beet pulp very palatable, but occasionally a horse may need some time to adjust to the taste of it.
 Mixing in a small amount of grain or commercial feed, if safe for your horse, can help to improve palatability for picky eaters.

 As with any feeding changes, start your horse out with a small quantity of beet pulp and gradually increase the amount over a period of 7-10 days.

 Because beet pulp is technically a forage alternative and not a typical forage, it should not be fed at more than 50% of the horse’s overall forage intake.

 Likewise, it should never be fed as the horse’s sole fiber source.
 Your horse will need additional fiber in the form of pasture, hay, hay pellets, or hay cubes, for instance.
 For example, a 1,200 lb horse should consume no more than 12 pounds of beet pulp per day.